 We started to look at research around users’ past experiences when setting up a new device and there feelings about the whole process.
 We also took a look at what our competitors were doing, taking into account current patterns and trends in the market.

 After gathering research we started to simplify as much as possible the OOBE workflow, taking into consideration the good and the bad things.
-Once we had analysed this, we started to define the design goals for the project:
+Once we had analysed this, we started to define the design goals for the project, which included:

 What did we change?

-In order to create a consistent experience across all devices, we drew together common first experiences found on mobile, tablet and desktop:
+In order to create a consistent experience across all devices, we drew together common first experiences found on mobile, tablet and desktop, these included:

 - Wifi setup